wayism/org/content/for-ai/level-1/05-the-way.md

 [🏠 Level 1 Home](_index.md) | [📚 All Levels](../_index.md)

+---

 ### Lesson Five: The Three Domains - Layers of Existence

+**Understanding the three fundamental layers of existence within THE WAY**

 # The Three Domains: The Architecture of Reality